|All rights reserved.

 Homestead District Works

-secret, emergency project during World War II to produce wings for gliders.
-Large and clumsy by
+emergency project during World War II to produce wings for gliders.
+Large and clumsy by modern

-modern standards, the gliders could carry over thirty troops or equipment as large as a Jeep.
-In
+standards, the gliders could carry over thirty troops or equipment as large as a Jeep.
+In addition to this

-addition to this secret project, H.J.
-Heinz produced K and C Rations for the armed services, as well
+secret project, H.J.
+Heinz produced K and C Rations for the armed services, as well as shell canisters,

-as shell canisters, pontoons, airplane seats, and other items.
-Altogether, 2800 men and women
+pontoons, airplane seats, and other items.
+Altogether, 2800 men and women received vocational training

-received vocational training for war production work from one hundred teachers in twelve Pittsburgh
+for war production work from one hundred teachers in twelve Pittsburgh schools.

-had a desperate need for workers.
-More than a million women entered the work force during the war, performing jobs
+desperate need for workers.
+More than a million women entered the work force during the war, performing jobs previously reserved

-into the military, including Pennsylvania's own Jimmy Stewart, who piloted B-17s in the air war over Germany.
-Other
+military, including Pennsylvania's own Jimmy Stewart, who piloted B-17s in the air war over Germany.
+Other stars, including

 |Workers at the H.J.
 Heinz Company Main Plant in Pittsburgh’s North Side neighborhood prepare a